morneode/selenium-comparison/README.md

 This repo, is just to show the differences between using Selenium for various languages.

-In this project, there are currently 2x examples (they are stored in different folders):
+In this repo, there are currently 2x examples (they are stored in different folders):

 - [nodejs](./nodejs/)
 - [python](./python/)